kaciemayberry/cloudformation-helpers/README.md

 Mirrors the [SNS.Subscribe API method](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/SNS.html#subscribe-property).
 To be used when the SNS topic already exists (since CloudFormation allows subscriptions to be created when creating SNS topics only).

+This will delete the subscription when the corresponding stack is deleted.

 #### Parameters